bertt/SharpGeoApi/README.md

 For service configuration a yaml file is used, by default sample_config.yml.

-Configuration values can be overriden with setting environment values.
+Configuration values can be overriden by setting environment values.
 Example of setting ExternalUri setting in Heroku:

 ![alt text](external_uri_settings.png "External Uri settings")

 Using this method, all outgoing links to resources are prefixed with root url 'https://sharpgeoapi.herokuapp.com'.

 ## Content negotiation